barmfield/100-days-of-ml-code/log.md

 has the highest test accuracy.
 This would indicate whether or not that stock would be a good candidate for making trades based on a linear regression (under low volatility conditions of course).

+### Day 3: January 5th, 2019

+**Today's Progress**: After doing some extensive research on modeling stock data with python, I realized I was trying to reinvent the wheel.
+Instead of walking around like Sandra Bullock in Bird Box, I decided to start working on the Udemy Course Python for Finance and Machine Learning.
+Today I worked my way through some python and numpy exercises to learn more of the basics of data manipulation in python.
+I hope to have some working prototypes using this course soon.